Skip to content

 Wind/hail deductible notice

-Most Fremont County homeowners carry a separate wind and hail deductible of 1 to 2 percent of dwelling coverage.
-On a home insured for $450,000 at a 2 percent deductible, the out-of-pocket cost before insurance coverage begins is $9,000.
+Most homeowners in Fremont County carry a separate wind and hail deductible structured as a percentage of their home's insured value, typically 1 to 2 percent.
+On a home insured for $275,300 at a 2 percent deductible, the out-of-pocket cost before insurance coverage applies is $5,506.
+Check your policy's declarations page for this separate wind/hail deductible line item, as it is distinct from your standard all-perils deductible.

 Free inspection estimate